ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-**Note:** descriptors in this example are all in a single file since they are short, but the preferred way is to put
+!!! note
-each descriptor in its own `.go` file.
+    Descriptors in this example are all in a single file since they are short, but the preferred way is to put each descriptor in its own `.go` file.

 `NewIfDescriptor` is a constructor function that returns a type-safe descriptor object.
 All potential descriptor
 dependencies (logger, various mappings, etc.) are provided via constructor parameters.